Ankush0140/adobe-outline-extractor/README.md

-# Adobe Outline Extractor 📝
+# Round 1A Challenge 📝

 This project is a multilingual PDF parser designed for the Adobe India Hackathon 2025.
 It extracts structured outlines and titles from diverse types of PDFs — including forms, invitations, posters, RFPs, and structured documents.
 It supports both English and regional languages like Hindi and Telugu.